Shoe Quality Inspections: How to Inspect a Shoe

 When you run shoe quality inspections there are common things you should be looking for: Is the shoe clean?
-(White shoes can be hard to make in a dirty factory.)
+(White shoes can be hard to make inside a dirty factory.)
 Color matching of shoe parts, (suede and natural leathers can be tricky.)
 Material quality?
 Is the suede hairy?
 Rough trimming or rough cutting.
 Upper wrinkles?
 Check around the collar foam.

 A Final Word on Shoe Quality

-When inspecting, it’s critical to decide if the problems you see are a “one-off” mistake or a systematic problem that will effect every shoe?
+When inspecting, it’s critical to decide if the problems you see are a “one-off” mistake or a systematic problem that will affect every shoe?
 Remember, inside the factory each operation is done by the same worker.
 If the vamp stitcher is having a bad day you may see lots of crooked stitching on a vamp.

-If you are inspecting shoes “inbound” inside your warehouse, you already own the problem.
+If your shoe quality inspections are “inbound” inside your warehouse, you already own the problem.
 Ask yourself, how did this shoe get this far?
 Who missed these problems inside the factory before the shoes shipped?
 Heads should be rolling!
 Your factory has a QC system flaw.
 Can you “fix” your factory?
 Maybe you need to find a new one?

-Learn more about shoe quality and shoe inspections Please check out Chapter 25 on Quality Control in the book:
+Learn more about shoe quality and shoe inspection procedures Please check out Chapter 25 on Quality Control in the book:

 How Shoes are Made.